tarowatanabe/cicada/BUILD.rst

 ------------

  - expgram: ngram language model training/indexing.

  - Boost library     (http://www.boost.org/)

+   The minimum requirement is boost version 1.42.
+Prior to this version, there were a couple of serious bugs which prevent us from running correctly.

  - MPI (Open MPI)    (http://www.open-mpi.org/)

    We strongly recommend open-mpi since it is regularly tested.
+   The MPI libraries are automatically detected by the `configure` script by finding either mpic++, mpicxx or mpiCC.
+Thus, those mpi specific compilers should be on the executable path.

  - ICU               (http://site.icu-project.org/)

+   The `configure` script relies on `icu-config` installed by the ICU library.
+Thus, `icu-config` must be in the executable path.

  - Optional:

    + snappy: http://code.google.com/p/snappy/

    + msgpack: http://msgpack.org

      NOTE: msgpack-0.5.7 has a bug in which deletion may be called twice!